Need to know

 "Manufacturers must declare how many litres of water are used per wash cycle of a dishwasher or washing machine, which determines the water star rating you see on the front of the machine when you buy," says Ashley.

-"Many people don't realise that manufacturers often use the most efficient program – an eco or water saving mode – for this rating.
-If you don't then use this same program when you do your own wash at home, you could be using significantly more water, as we can see with this Samsung machine."
+"Many people don't realise that manufacturers often use the most efficient program – an eco or water-saving mode – for this rating.
+If you don't then use this same program when you do your own wash at home, you could be using significantly more water, as we can see with this Samsung machine, which, despite claiming to use 133 litres of water per wash, actually drank a staggering 214 litres in our test.

-When trying to conserve water, there's a big difference between using 199 litres per wash and 60 litres per wash, right?
-Especially when you think about how many times you run that machine per week.
-Here's how a couple of different machines stack up...
+When trying to conserve water, there's a big difference between using 214 litres per wash and 133 litres per wash, especially when you think about how many times you run that machine in a typical week.
+Here's how a couple of different machines stack up:

 - Rinse performance score: 98%

-And, it's not only water efficiency this Samsung machine does poorly on – it's also relatively expensive to run, and it came second-last in our tests with a CHOICE Expert Rating of just 57%.
+And it's not only water efficiency this Samsung machine does poorly on – it's also relatively expensive to run and came third-last in our tests with a CHOICE Expert Rating of just 58%.

 Top-loaders typically use more water than front-loaders, but this Haier model was the best of the top-loading bunch for water efficiency.

-There are no top-loading washing machines that score highly enough in our testing to be recommended.
-This is mainly due to their high water use and tendency to not wash quite as well.
-But if you really want a top loader and saving water is important to you, this model that scored the highest on water efficiency:
+There are no top-loading washing machines that score highly enough in our tests to be recommended.
+This is mainly due to their high water use and tendency not to wash quite as well.
+But if you really want a top loader and saving water is important to you, this model scored the highest for water efficiency:

 Haier 7kg top-loader HWT60AW1